Toronto · Ontario · Canada

 the secondary brain

-Engineering high-fidelity tools and integrated systems at the frontier of human cognition — restoring memory, reclaiming focus, and rebuilding presence in a world engineered for distraction.
+Engineering high-fidelity tools and integrated systems at the frontier of human cognition.
+Restoring memory, reclaiming focus, rebuilding presence in a world engineered for distraction.

 High-Fidelity Hardware